Coaxial cable: Construction

-Coaxial cables require an internal structure of an insulating (dielectric) material to maintain the spacing between the center conductor and shield.
+Coaxial cables require an internal structure of an insulating (dielectric) material to maintain the spacing between the centre conductor and shield.
 The dielectric losses increase in this order: Ideal dielectric (no loss), vacuum, air, polytetrafluoroethylene (PTFE), polyethylene foam, and solid polyethylene.
 An inhomogeneous dielectric needs to be compensated by a non-circular conductor to avoid current hot-spots.

-While many cables have a solid dielectric, many others have a foam dielectric that contains as much air or other gas as possible to reduce the losses by allowing the use of a larger diameter center conductor.
+While many cables have a solid dielectric, many others have a foam dielectric that contains as much air or other gas as possible to reduce the losses by allowing the use of a larger diameter centre conductor.
 Foam coax will have about 15% less attenuation but some types of foam dielectric can absorb moisture—especially at its many surfaces—in humid environments, significantly increasing the loss.
 Supports shaped like stars or spokes are even better but more expensive and very susceptible to moisture infiltration.
 Still more expensive were the air-spaced coaxials used for some inter-city communications in the mid-20th century.
-The center conductor was suspended by polyethylene discs every few centimeters.
+The centre conductor was suspended by polyethylene discs every few centimetres.
 In some low-loss coaxial cables such as the RG-62 type, the inner conductor is supported by a spiral strand of polyethylene, so that an air space exists between most of the conductor and the inside of the jacket.
 The lower dielectric constant of air allows for a greater inner diameter at the same impedance and a greater outer diameter at the same cutoff frequency, lowering ohmic losses.
 Inner conductors are sometimes silver-plated to smooth the surface and reduce losses due to skin effect.
 A rough surface extends the current path and concentrates the current at peaks, thus increasing ohmic loss.

 The insulating jacket can be made from many materials.
 A common choice is PVC, but some applications may require fire-resistant materials.
 Outdoor applications may require the jacket to resist ultraviolet light, oxidation, rodent damage, or direct burial.
 Flooded coaxial cables use a water-blocking gel to protect the cable from water infiltration through minor cuts in the jacket.
 For internal chassis connections the insulating jacket may be omitted.